-Cutaneous ulceration and cutaneous wounds are common problems within veterinary practices.
+Cutaneous ulceration and cutaneous wounds are common problems in veterinary patients.
 Impairment of the healing process may prevent these lesions from closing.
-Supplementation with platelets from PRP promotes the release of growth factors and the formation of fibrin matrices, which will induce angiogenesis, extracellular matrix formation, and re-epithelialization leading toward the eventual closure of these defects.23-28
+Supplementation with platelets from PRP promotes the release of growth factors and the formation of fibrin matrices, which will induce angiogenesis, extracellular matrix formation, and re-epithelialization, which leads to the eventual closure of these defects.23-28